Presentation Skills Peer Feedback and Coaching: A Two-Part Series

 - Upon approval of the facilitator, another topic accessible to a broad audience

 This two-part workshop requires a commitment to attend both sessions and provide constructive feedback to your peers, in addition to completing a reading/viewing assignment before Session 1.
 Up to five participants will be selected for this limited-enrollment opportunity.
-The application deadline is Friday, October 4 at 11:59 p.m.; selected participants will be notified of their status no later than Friday, October 11.
+The application deadline is Monday, June 26 at 5:00 pm.
 The facilitator is Dr. Melissa Bostrom, Assistant Dean for Graduate Student Professional Development.

 The application requires two brief essays, which applicants can upload as a single PDF file via Qualtrics survey:

 - What do you hope to gain from this workshop series? (up to 250 words)